-Welcome to Mehari Centre
+Welcome to the Mehari Centre

 Land Acknowledgment

 We respectfully acknowledge that our work takes place on the unceded, unsurrendered Territory of the Anishinaabe Algonquin Nation, whose presence here dates back to time immemorial.
-We recognize and honor all First Nations, Inuit, and Métis peoples for their past and present contributions to this land.
+We recognize and honour all First Nations, Inuit, and Métis peoples for their past and present contributions to this land.

 We stand in allyship, recognizing that the path forward must be grounded in truth, respect, and collective action.